 Two dodo skeletons gave scientists new insight

 However, the most successful paleontological find in the history of the dodo by far was that of a budding Mauritian naturalist, Louis Etienne Thirioux.
-His enthusiasm for discovering local biological treasure led him to discover dodo remains in the early 20th century.
-His discovery was however brushed off, and it was only after his death that his find was given the credit it deserved—for Thirioux had uncovered the near complete skeletons of two individual dodos.
-The detail of these skeletons allowed scientists insight into valuable nuances providing information about the movement and behaviour of the bird, previously unknown to science.
+His enthusiasm for discovering local biological treasures led him to discover dodo remains in the early 20th century.
+His discovery was, however, brushed off, and it was only after his death that his find was given the credit it deserved—for Thirioux had uncovered the near-complete skeletons of two individual dodos.
+The detail of these skeletons allowed scientists insight into valuable nuances providing information about the movement and behavior of the bird, previously unknown to science.